Ensuring your podcast is family-friendly

 People listening to podcasts on their phone are probably using one of the popular directory services like Apple podcasts, Spotify or Google podcasts to find content to listen to.
 All the large directories have guidelines for creators about the type of content they allow on their platforms – including things like profanity and violence.
 If a show breaks their rules they may label the content appropriately (for example as “explicit”) or remove it entirely from their platform.
 This means that if people see your show in the listings they may get the impression that it is an explicit show when in fact you just had one swear word in one episode.
 Podcasts tagged as explicit might only appear if people choose to opt-in for explicit content or their registered date of birth is within range.

-On some platforms it is up to the creator the label the show as explicit whereas others may use machine learning to find swear words automatically and tag content for you.
+On some platforms it is up to the creator to label the show as explicit whereas others may use machine learning to find swear words automatically and tag content for you.

 From the Apple Content Guidelines: